 - DON’T pick a brand based on the recommendation of one person on social media.
 There are many multi-level marketing brands of CBD oil brands being sold by online “brand ambassadors.”
 Some of them are known to make inflated claims and personal testimonials to sell their products.
 Be wary of claims that sound too good to be true.

 - DO your own research and read reviews of different brands before choosing a brand.
 There is NO brand that works for everyone.
 Go with the brand that feels right for you and your situation.

 - DO consider buying a CBD oil sample before you commit to a larger purchase.
 Quality CBD oil is not cheap.
-So getting a sample bottle can give you the chance to see if that brand works for you without breaking the bank.
-Click here for our top picks of CBD oil samples.
+So getting a sample bottle of CBD oil can give you the chance to see if that brand works for you without breaking the bank.

-- DO check to see if there is a promo code for the brand that you choose.
-This is an easy way to save as much as 30% on your purchase just by entering a promo code at checkout.
-Click here to see our list of CBD oil promo codes.
+- DO check to see if there is a coupon code for the brand that you choose.
+This is an easy way to save up to 30% on your purchase just by entering a coupon code at checkout.
+We keep a current list of CBD coupon codes for all major brands.

 Other Frequently Asked Questions About Buying CBD Oil

 CBD oil products come in different bottle sizes and concentrations.
 This can make it confusing to compare prices across different brands.
 The correct way to do this comparison is on a price per milligram of CBD basis.